 And the thing is, it really is easy to disregard this kind of information until AFTER you have been through situations yourself.
 For David and I, it became about working to keep out of our ruts.
 It is human nature to settle into a routine.
 Sometimes that can be a good thing, like when your morning routine gets you out the door on time and helps you stay in the “employed” status.
 Other times, though, that routine can become a rut and make life stale- especially in marriage and love.
 A love/marriage “routine” can make it very difficult to feel good and be romantic, especially when you’re going through difficult times.

 In our marriage, our “rut” became a tempting resting spot because of our insane schedules.
-When David and I come home working two jobs a-piece, it is much easier to plop on the couch and zone out while watching TV than it is to hold a stimulating conversation about life and our day.
+When David and I come home from working two jobs a-piece, it is much easier to plop on the couch and zone out while watching TV than it is to hold a stimulating conversation about life and our day.

 This past month we barely saw each other because of our schedules and our lives slowly began to shift from routine to “rut.”
 Our conversations became “How was your day?”
 “Good.
 Yours?”
 “Good.”
 “Good.”
 And after a short period of this wonderful conversation I think we both began to feel like something needed to change but neither of us could put our finger on it.
 The stale was seeping into our attitudes towards life and each other.

 It was really hard to come to that realization and it took some painful moments of heated discussion but it was a blessing in disguise.
 By the end of one of our “heated discussions” we were finally able to identify and put our finger on the problem- we had BOTH let the stressful and tiring long hours we were working become an excuse to be selfish and stop working to romance each other.